ChandlerTayek/CarND-Extended-Kalman-Filter-Project/README.md

 The Ubuntu Bash system can be accessed from Windows, any files altered in this way may no longer be recognizable by Ubuntu BASH.
 This often manifest itself in the file disappearing from Ubuntu BASH.

 ##### IDE Profile to Develop Natively in Windows with Visual Studio
-A student contributed IDE profile can be found here.
-More detail can be found here
+A student contributed IDE profile can be found [here](https://github.com/fkeidel/CarND-Term2-ide-profile-VisualStudio).
+More detail can be found [here](https://github.com/fkeidel/CarND-Term2-ide-profile-VisualStudio)

 #### Mac
 For most instances of missing packages and messages regarding uWebsockets, refer to Linux and Windows troubleshooting.
 Below are some common issues and their solutions.
   - **.sh files not recognized on run**: Try chmod a+x for example `chmod a+x install-mac.sh`
   - **missing** `openssl`, `libuv`, or `cmake`: install-mac.sh contains the line `brew install openssl libuv cmake`, which will not execute properly if `homebrew` is not installed.
 To determine if `homebrew` is installed, execute `which brew` in a terminal.
 If a path returns it is installed, otherwise you see `brew not found`.
 Follow the guidance [here](https://brew.sh/) to install homebrew, then try running `install-mac.sh` again.
-  - If the step above does not resolve issues regarding openssl, please try the guidance provided [here], here and (https://github.com/udacity/CarND-PID-Control-Project/issues/2) and here
+  - If the step above does not resolve issues regarding openssl, please try the guidance provided [here](https://github.com/udacity/CarND-PID-Control-Project/issues/2)
   - **Issues with rootless mode in recent versions of OSx**: Some recent versions of OSx have a rootless mode by default that cause some install script commands to fail, even when running as root or sudo.
 To disable this reboot in recovery mode (`command+R`), and execute `csrutil disable` in a terminal.
 After this is complete, try running the install script.

 After following these steps there may be some messages regarding makefile not found or can't create symbolic link to websockets.
 There is likely nothing wrong with the installation.
 Before doing any other troubleshooting make sure that build steps (10 and 11 from Windows and Linux instructions) have been executed from the top level of the project directory, then test the installation using running the code (step 12 from Windows and Linux instructions).